 LumenARRT! is a project of the Artists Rapid Response Team (ARRT!).
 We work through the Union of Maine Visual Artists (UMVA) to advocate for artists and further the work of progressive non-profits in the state of Maine.
 Our video projections create a visual voice for these organizations and like electronic graffiti, bring awareness to issues of social, political and environmental justice.

-Our most recent projection calls attention to the millions of marchers on 3/24/18 who want common sense gun controls — and the inability of our Maine State Legislature to act.
+One recent projection called attention to the millions of Americans who want common sense gun controls — and the inability of our Maine State Legislature to act.
+Lots of news coverage!

 On January 15th in Portland, we joined with the NAACP in celebrating Martin Luther King Day.
 We also had an interactive projection in the lobby for attendees to write or draw their thoughts on freedom and racial justice.

 On World AIDS Day, December 1st, LumenARRT! joined in the vigil in Congress Square, Portland.
 As the video looped, audience members participated with shadow puppets and a chance to write messages on the buildings to commemorate loved-ones.
 Thanks to Frannie Peabody Center, Friends of Congress Square Park and the Westin Portland Harborview for partnering!